usccolumbia/AIMaterialScripts/README.md

 ```

 #### Training
 An example is to train a RF model on the dataset.
+It will generate a RF model file random_forest.joblib
 ```
 python train.py
 ```